adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/title/v2/title/README.md

 1. `./jcr:title` - will store the text of the title to be rendered
 2. `./type` - will store the HTML heading element type which will be used for rendering; if no value is defined, the component will fallback to the value defined by the component's policy
+3. `./linkURL` - will allow definition of a content page path, external URL or page anchor for linking the title.

 ## Client Libraries
 The component provides a `core.wcm.components.title.v2.editor` editor client library category that includes JavaScript